Tawheed02/VAE-DKL-Dissertation-Code/README.md

 ## Data
 The dataset (~15M observations, 32,723 bonds, 2015–2025) combines OSBAP, CRSP/Compustat (via WRDS), and FRED.
 Due to data licensing (WRDS), the raw dataset is not included in this repository.

+## Note
+This code represents the final confirmed configurations discussed in the dissertation (Sections 4.10 and 6.4).
+Intermediate development versions (V1–V9) are not included here.